eerkela/bertrand/docs/source/content/api/api.rst

 API Reference
 =============
-This page gives an overview of all the top-level, public functions that are exposed by ``pdcast``.
-These are by far the most common These functions rely on the internal objects listed alongside them in the sidebar.
+This page gives an overview of the top-level public attributes exposed by ``pdcast``.
+These rely on the internal objects listed alongside them in the sidebar.

 .. list-table::